Gifts In Wills and Legacies

 If you've owned a pet, you'll know that there is almost no greater love than having the love of an animal.
 They give us unconditional love and for most of us, having them share our lives is a joy we can't imagine being without.

 Unfortunately, although we're supposed to be a nation of animal lovers, there are still far too many cats who need our help.

 It is our vision that each and every rescue cat will find its own forever loving home.

-Leaving a gift to us in your will, however small,will be your greatest act of generosity.
-We are a small, independent, local charity helping cats (and often their owners) and we need your help.
+Leaving a gift to us in your will, however small, will be an act of great generosity.
+We are a small, independent, local charity helping cats (and often their owners) and we need your assistance.

 To leave a gift to us, you need to specify our full name, address and charity number, as below in your will:

 Name: Cats In Distress